 A Peek at Next Week

 Next week, first year students will measure on a number line, will begin studying interjections, and will continue studying different angles.
-Second year children will add and subtract lengths and will continue studying interjections and triangles.
+Second year children will add and subtract lengths and will continue studying interjections and triangles, it’s like a socks for everyone!
 Third year students will be focusing on building a city together by using their knowledge of perimeter, area, and volume.
 Fourth year students will continue studying early humans and bacteria and will draw line plots to show data.